brodriguez8774/py-dbcn/docs/source/creating_queries.rst

     # Run query.
     # In this case, we only pull "id", "name", and "description" columns from
     # all records with an "id" less than 500.
+We then sort by descending name,
+    # and then ascending id.
     results = connector.records.select(
         'my_table',
         select_clause='id, name, description',
         where_clause='where id < 500',
+        order_by_clause='name DESC, id',
     )

     # Print list of pulled records.